 What should I do if I do not receive the NMW or the NLW?

 If you think you are not getting the NMW or NLW, you should talk to your employer.
 If that does not work, you can also contact a confidential helpline (ACAS Pay and Work Rights Helpline) to help you solve any dispute.
 You can find the telephone number on GOV.UK.

 Complaints can be passed to HMRC (who enforce the minimum wage rules) by ACAS to investigate, as required.
 Alternatively, you can use an online form to make a complaint directly to HMRC.

-If there is a dispute and HMRC decide that the employer has not paid the NMW, the employer will be sent a notice for the arrears and may also be given a penalty.
+If there is a dispute and HMRC decide that the employer has not paid the NMW or NLW, the employer will be sent a notice for the arrears and they may also be given a penalty.

 The arrears will be repaid to you at current rates for all the periods they were underpaid, even if these are higher than the rate that applied when the arrears arose.
 This is in recognition of loss of purchase power you may have suffered from the initial underpayment.

 The way that you work out the amount you should be paid is by using the formula (underpayment/original rate) x current rate.